Sam's Club

-Sam's West, Inc. (doing business as Sam's Club) is a chain of membership-only warehouse club retail stores in the United States owned by Walmart.
-It was founded in 1983 and named after Walmart founder Sam Walton as Sam's Wholesale Club.
-As of 31 January 2025, Sam's Club ranks second in sales volume among warehouse clubs with $90.2 billion in sales, ahead of BJ's Wholesale Club but behind its main rival Costco.
+Sam's West, Inc. (doing business as Sam's Club) is a subsidiary of Walmart that operates a chain of membership-only warehouse club retail stores.
+Founded in 1983 as Sam's Wholesale Club, it was named after Walmart founder Sam Walton.
+As of 31 January 2025, Sam's Club ranked second in sales volume among warehouse clubs with $90.2 billion in sales, ahead of BJ's Wholesale Club but behind its main rival Costco.

-As of 18 May 2025, Sam's Club operates 600 membership warehouse clubs in the United States across 44 states and Puerto Rico, with no locations in Alaska, Massachusetts, Oregon, Rhode Island, Washington State, or Vermont.
+As of 18 May 2026, Sam's Club operated 602 membership warehouse clubs in the United States across 44 states and Puerto Rico, with no locations in Alaska, Massachusetts, Oregon, Rhode Island, Washington, or Vermont.
 Sam's Club offers car wash services at gas stations in 41 locations.

-Sam's Club also operates 173 locations in Mexico and 48 locations in China.
-Grupo Big, formerly Walmart Brazil, which was de-consolidated from Walmart in August 2018 and since then is part of Carrefour Group, also operates 58 Sam's Club locations in Brazil and to operate them pay a fee for the use of the brand.
-Locations generally range in size from 32000–168000 sqft, with an average club size of approximately 134000 sqft.
+Outside of the United States, Sam's Club operates 173 locations in Mexico and 48 locations in China.
+Grupo Big, formerly Walmart Brazil, which was de-consolidated from Walmart in August 2018 and since then is part of Carrefour Group, also operates 58 Sam's Club locations in Brazil, using the Sam's Club name under license.
+Locations generally range in size from 32000 to 168000 sqft, with an average club size of approximately 134000 sqft.
 Sam's Club had six locations in Canada from 2003 to 2009.